sagnik6969/obsidian/Programming notes/rcrm/Candidate Module Technocal aspects.md

 - `detailPageOrder` => position of the column in details page.
 - `listPageOrder` => position of the column in the list page.
 - `$entity` => name of the table for which We are fetching columns.
+- `eeocompliance` => means employer does not discriminate based on race & gender etc.
 -

 ### `FormFieldReposetary.php`